-Born in Galway in 1977, Mary Fahy grew up in Abbeyknockmoy, the youngest of five children.
-She credits her sense of wonder and love of nature to her childhood in rural county Galway.
-The constant change of light and weather influence her distinctly Irish landscape paintings.
-She studied art in the Limerick School of Art and Design where she achieved a First Class Honours BA Degree in Fine Art Painting in 2001.
-She went on to gain a First Class Honours Higher Diploma in Art and Design Teacher Education in LSAD in 2003.
+Born in Galway in 1977, Mary studied art in the Limerick School of Art and Design where she achieved a First Class Honours BA Degree in Fine Art Painting in 2001 and a First Class Honours Higher Diploma in Art and Design Teacher Education in 2003.
 In 1998, she completed an Erasmus student exchange with Athens School of Fine Art.
-She painted on various Greek islands and studied the traditional skill of icon painting.
+She painted on numerous Greek islands and studied the traditional skill of icon painting.